Check out our guide to learn more about the opportunities, and the regulatory framework for India’s first IFSC. Read More!

 What is GIFT City?

 GIFT City (Gujarat International Finance Tec-City) is a state-of-the-art smart city located in Gujarat, India.
 Launched by the Government of India, it is designed to serve as the country’s first International Financial Services Centre (IFSC).
 The city aims to provide a robust platform for financial services, including banking, asset management, insurance, capital markets, and fintech, while also attracting global investment and facilitating international trade.
+GIFT City is strategically positioned as a gateway for global financial services, enabling non-residents to conduct financial transactions in foreign currencies.
+It offers a competitive tax regime, regulatory flexibility, and world-class infrastructure to support the operations of international businesses and investors.

 What is India INX?